lordsoffallen/Regional-Prompting-FLUX/README.md

 </div>

 Training-free Regional Prompting for Diffusion Transformers(Regional-Prompting-FLUX) enables Diffusion Transformers (i.e., FLUX) with find-grained compositional text-to-image generation capability in a training-free manner.
-Empirically, we show that our method is highly effective and compatible with LoRA and ControlNet.
+Empirically, we show that our method is highly effective and compatible with LoRA, ControlNet and multi-person PULID.

 <!-- <img src='assets/pipe.png'> -->